 Any Euro Chlor members who produce or import chlorine, sodium hypochlorite or calcium hypochlorite for biocidal purposes and have not already complied with this aspect of the regulation should contact Richy Mariner (direct tel. +32 2 676 73 61) for more information on their duties under the regulation.

 Progress thus far

-competent authority report on circa.europa.eu
+See the Draft competent authority reports on circa.europa.eu

 Currently we are updating the dossiers for PT11 and 12 as well as closing out the remaining Member State issues according to requests from the Working Group Technical Meetings.
 The final competent authority report has been produced by the RMS and the substances (in PT1-5) were discussed at ECHA’s Biocidal Products Committee (December 2016).
 A decision was taken on approval as a biocidal active substance in the disinfectant PTs and approval was granted.
 Publication of the implementing regulation for PT1-5 for the three biocides occurred on 15 July 2017 and as such the final active substance approval date is 01 January 2019.

 The dossiers submitted in 2008 (PTs 11 + 12) are currently undergoing evaluation by the RMS, we anticipate that this will be up for evaluation in 2021/2022.